 Mr. Rice was appointed Chief Financial Officer in November, 2011.
 In January, 2012 Mr. Rice was appointed to the Board of Directors.
 In 2001, Mr. Rice founded Legacy Results, LLC (now Legacy Results Inc.), a management consulting firm providing a wide range of consulting services, including strategic planning, business plan development, turnaround management, financial management, and mergers and acquisitions, and has served as its Managing Partner since that date.
 From December, 2007 through March, 2008, Mr. Rice also served as Chairman of the Board of mix Solutions, Inc., a technology company providing secure internet transactions, including private data transactions.
-Mr. Rice practiced as a CPA and worked for Deloitte & Touché LLP for thirteen years before founding Legacy Results.
+Mr. Rice practiced as a CPA and worked for Deloitte & Touche LLP for thirteen years before founding Legacy Results.
+Mr. Rice's experience in financial management and business planning and development bring great value to the Board.